Subscribe to our newsletter

 - Due to the overabundance of CO2 in our atmosphere that is causing global warming, there is more than enough to sustain human and plant life.

-Who provides approvals for the Labs project?
+Who provides approvals for the Alpha project?

 - The municipality of Innisfail provides development permits for the project to ensure our facility meets required guidelines and proper use of municipal water.